-The proposed solution for this augmented communications infrastructure relies on the integration of Asterisk PBX with Vocality products; specifically BASICS Radio Relay, that is designed to provide radio interconnectivity via Radio over IP (RoIP) protocol and BASICS Voice that is designed to provide conventional analog voice circuits (FXS / FXO) via Voice over IP (VoIP) protocol.
+The solution for this augmented communications infrastructure relies on the integration of Asterisk PBX with Vocality products; specifically, BASICS Radio Relay, that is designed to provide radio interconnectivity via Radio over IP (RoIP) protocol and BASICS Voice that is designed to provide conventional analog voice circuits (FXS / FXO) via Voice over IP (VoIP) protocol.

 The integration benefits from a unique characteristic that is inherent and common to both technologies: the use of the SIP protocol.
-This characteristic constitutes the key for facilitating the direct interconnection between the existing previously isolated technologies.
+This characteristic is key for facilitating the direct interconnection between the existing, previously isolated, technologies.

-In this context, Vocality handles each isolated technology independently and for each, facilitates their signaling and audio transmission from analog to IP; whereas, Asterisk PBX handles the interconnection between Voice over IP (VoIP) based systems and phones.
+In this context, the Vocality unit handles each isolated technology independently.
+And for each, the Vocality unit facilitates their signaling and audio transmission from analog to IP; whereas, Asterisk PBX handles the interconnection between Voice over IP (VoIP) based systems and phones.